suffolklibraries/lgc/content/collections/events/blooming-art.md

     content:
       -
         type: text
-        text: "We’ll be celebrating the work produced through the project in a community celebration event including\_a family-friendly arts workshop, exhibition of produced works and a light display on Deanery Tower.\_"
+        text: "We’ll be celebrating the work produced through the Blooming Art project in a community celebration event including\_a family-friendly arts workshop, exhibition of produced works and a light display on Deanery Tower.\_"
   -
     type: paragraph
     content: